xwmx/nb/README.md

-  subcommands  List, add, alias, and describe subcommands. status       Print notebook status information. sync         Sync local notebook with the remote repository. unarchive    Unarchive the current or specified notebook. unpin        Unpin a pinned item. unset        Return a setting to its default value. update       Update `nb` to the latest version.
+  subcommands  List, add, alias, and describe subcommands. status       Print notebook status information. sync         Sync local notebook with the remote repository. tasks        List tasks in a todo. todo         Manage todos and tasks. unarchive    Unarchive the current or specified notebook. undo         Mark a todo or task as not done. unpin        Unpin a pinned item. unset        Return a setting to its default value. update       Update `nb` to the latest version.